openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

   - _Constant derivation:_ A parametric `CONSTANT_Dynamic` constant
-    can be used to compute and cache useful values which are dependent on a validated linkage parameter.
+    can be used to compute and cache useful values which are dependent on a validated linkage selector.
 The bootstrap method for such a constant may refer directly to a `SpecializationAnchor` object, or (less directly) to a type species, or a specialized field or method type, or a derived type or species (such as `List<T>` or `T[]`